RaymondRJones/Expense-Manager/README.md

 # Design Tradeoffs

-For the component design, a parent componet is used to hold and structure the three sections.
+For the component design, a parent component is used to hold and structure the three sections.
 MainScreen.js defines this component.
 The MainScreen component initializes dummy data using constants made in static.js.
 It tracks all the changes to Users and Expenses and passes the data down so that state is consistent as changes occur.

 Upon reading this code, you will notice two big design decisions that affect the time complexity of this application.

 ### Hash Map vs. Array

 A hashmap was used because it is O(1) for insertions, edits, and deletions.
-An array could also be used but it limited to O(1) amortized time complexity for adding a new user.
+An array could also be used but it is limited to O(1) amortized time complexity for adding a new user.
 The array would need to double in size several times, or be instantiated at a really large size to match the hashmap.
 The other problem with using an array of users and expenses is that they need their own IDs.

 If the dataset is quite large, as described in the project email description, generating a series of indexes can get difficult.